We’ve had a zillion questions from readers (and from a couple of national newspapers) about how camping will work alongside Covid.

 Will campsites be crowded?

-Campsites will have to make it easy for people to stay a safe distance from each other, so they won’t be crowded.
+When campsites reopen, they have to make it easy for people to stay a safe distance from each other, so they won’t be crowded.
 Instead, it’ll be harder to get a booking or a pitch.

 Bookings were up 750% the day after the reopening date was confirmed.